rubocop/ruby-style-guide/README.md

 * Always run the Ruby interpreter with the `-w` option so it will warn you if you forget either of the rules above!

-* When the keys of your hash are symbols use the Ruby 1.9 hash literal syntax.
+* The new hash literal syntax is preferred in Ruby 1.9 when your hash keys are symbols.

     ```Ruby
     # bad